 There are many beautiful homes, businesses and properties in Houston that make our city a wonderful place to live and work.
 However, if a property owner is negligent in their responsibilities, it can be dangerous to be on their premises.
 Premises liability injuries include slip and fall injuries, injuries from dangerous conditions in public parks, injuries from improperly secured swimming pools, or car accident injuries on improperly maintained roads.

-For a free legal consultation with a premises liability lawyer serving Houston, call 713-225-1900
+For a legal consultation with a premises liability lawyer serving Houston, call 713-225-1900

 What is Premises Liability in Houston, Texas?